Axway/streams-open-docs/content/en/docs/install/_index.md

 * For security disabled:
     * Set the [Helm parameters](/docs/install/helm-parameters/) `externalizedKafka.auth.clientProtocol` to `plaintext`.

+#### Externalized Kafka topics settings

+You should ensure that `delete.topic.enable` is set to `true` in your Kafka installation.
+This is the default value in Kafka starting with [version 1.0.0](https://kafka.apache.org/documentation/#upgrade_100_notable).
+It will facilitate future upgrades for Streams.

 ### Embedded Kafka configuration

 #### Embedded Kafka security settings